Lab PI since Nov 2016

 Postdoc

-*Update Fall 2023: currently all funded postdoc positions are filled.
-However, Ya is happy to work with perspective postdocs with applying for fellowships such as the NSF Postdoctoral Research Fellowships in Biology (PRFB) Deadline: November each year
+*Update Fall 2024: currently, all funded postdoc positions are filled.
+However, Ya is happy to work with prospective postdocs applying for fellowships such as the NSF Postdoctoral Research Fellowships in Biology (PRFB) (Deadline: November each year).

-In addition, check out this comprehensive list for postdoc fellowships.
+In addition, check out this comprehensive list of postdoc fellowships.

 Graduate Students